xlcollaborative/xlc-agreement/agreement.md

 ### Resignation

-Any contributor may resign at any time by [communicating](#communications) their resignation.
+Any contributor may resign at any time by [circulating](#circulating-messages) a message of resignation.
 When a contributor resigns, all cross-licenses to that contributor end, but their cross-licenses to other contributors, as well as any sublicenses they have given, continue.

 ## Cross-Licenses